Chillout93/TicTacToe_Template/README.md

 ## Quickstart
 1) `git clone https://github.com/Chillout93/TicTacToe_Template.git`
 2) `npm install`
+3) `npm start`
-3) Navgiate to public folder in a file directory
+4) Navgiate to public folder in a file directory
-4) Open `index.html` in a browser
+5) Open `index.html` in a browser
-4) Run `npm test` to run all your tests, it will pick up any file with a .test extension
+6) Run `npm test` to run all your tests, it will pick up any file with a .test extension

 ## Rules
 Your challenge is to implement a simple 3x3 board of TicTacToe (https://en.wikipedia.org/wiki/Tic-tac-toe) with the above skeleton project in Typescript and React.
 The task will start on Friday, and we'll review all our solutions on Monday morning.